Numerix-DSP/siglib/lib/Android/readme.txt

 "license.txt".

-DFPlus, and SigLib are trademarks of Sigma Numerix Ltd. all other trademarks acknowledged.
+DFPlus, and SigLib are trademarks of Alpha Numerix all other trademarks acknowledged.